Download a PDF version: CASL Rules May 2018 Update

 B.12.
 Other Matters.
 Any matters not provided for in these rules and regulations shall be determined by the CASL Board of Directors and decisions so made shall be binding.

 C.1.
 Guidelines for Player Eligibility.
 CASL was established to provide the maximum number of players the opportunity to play soccer in a competitive level in a community context.
 Community is defined as the school district a player attends school.
 The exception to this is that private and/or parochial schools are considered school districts themselves, and teams can be formed for players attending private and/or parochial schools.
 Teams will be required to have a roster that contains at least 51% of players that attend school in their community.
 Teams shall be formed within the school district boundaries and in accordance with the CASL team formation rules.
 CASL may register teams that are not associated with CASL Members (as defined in the Bylaws and listed on the Web site), in accordance with the CASL team formation rules.
-All game fields are at a reasonable distance within the Capital Area.
-Reasonable distance is approximately 30 miles between the two teams.
-No team will be required to drive more than 30 miles for a game.
 If the distance between two teams is more than 50 miles, the visiting team may request a neutral game site.
 This request must be made within the grace period of scheduling.
 Once the schedule is posted and final, the request for a neutral game site will be considered a reschedule request and will incur all fees associated with a game change.

 C.2.
 Team Formation and Organization.
 For teams playing in 7v7 divisions or 9v9, up to two (2) teams per community are permitted.
 Whereas CASL recommends that the 2 teams be equally split, it is up to the community to determine how the teams are split.
 For teams playing in 11 v 11 divisions, generally, only one (1) team from a school district or community will be approved in each age division.
 Teams U11 and older that have won the top division in a spring or fall season will be afforded the opportunity to play the subsequent fall or spring season with an age group one year older, subject to all other CASL formation team rules, and subject to timely application by the coach or club.
 Any such team so moved up will be subject to review by the Board of Directors, and may be returned to its age-appropriate division for subsequent seasons.
 Qualified U15 Non-High School teams may apply to play up at U16 if no U15 division is available, but no team may otherwise play with an age group that is two years older.